Source: Twelve high-quality trials have been completed, see list below

 Harm Endpoints: Intracranial hemorrhage, mortality

 Narrative: Thrombolysis has been rigorously studied in >60,000 patients for acute thrombotic myocardial infarction, and is proven to reduce mortality.
-It is theorized that thrombolysis may similarly benefit ischemic stroke patients, though a much smaller number (8120) has been studied in high quality trials thus far.
+It is theorized that thrombolysis may similarly benefit ischemic stroke patients, though a much smaller number (8120) has been studied in relevant, large scale, high quality trials thus far.

 There are 12 such trials 1-12.
 Despite the temptation to pool these data the studies are clinically heterogeneous.
 While statistical heterogeneity refers to variation in the results of different trials, and is quantifiable using p- and I2 values, clinical heterogeneity refers to variations in study design, setting, and population characteristics.* Data from multiple trials must be clinically and statistically homogenous to be validly pooled.14 Large thrombolytic studies demonstrate wide variations in anatomic stroke regions, small- versus large-vessel occlusion, clinical severity, age, vital sign parameters, stroke scale scores, and times of administration.
 Even within a prominent and recent meta-analysis examining a single agent this continues to be true, as supported by clear statistical heterogeneity in the most important outcomes of such trials (see Table 2).15